-Novell Support Connection is a trademark of Novell, Inc.
+Novell Support Connection is a registered trademark of Novell, Inc. in the United States and other countries.

 Novell Technical Services and NTS are service marks of Novell, Inc.

 Novell Technology Institute and NTI are registered service marks of Novell, Inc. in the United States and other countries.